-We compare if the customer's monetary value is greater or lower compared to store value;
+We compare if the customer's monetary value is greater or lower compared to the store value;

 We compare if the customer's recency value is greater or lower than store value;

 Note!
-The accuracy of distribution can be guaranteed by us in case your store has at least 5-7% of returning customers.
-Please note, their number should not be less than 100 (contacts) too.
+The accuracy of distribution can be guaranteed by us if your store has at least 5-7% of returning customers.
+Please note that their number should not be less than 100 (contacts) too.
 If we don't have enough data to build a personalized customer lifecycle path for your store, we compare your customers to the predefined threshold: